-(1) System description: Please describe the local workforce development system.
-Identify the programs that are included in the system and how the local board will work with the entities carrying out core programs and other workforce development programs to support alignment in provision of services, including programs of study authorized under the Carl D. Perkins Career and Technical Education Act of 2006 (20 U.S.C.
-2301 et seq.), that support the strategy identified in the State Plan under WIOA section 102(b)(1)(E).
-WIOA §108(b)(2)
+(1) System description: Describe the local workforce development system.
+Identify programs included in the system and how the local board works with each entity to carry out core programs and other workforce development programs supporting alignment in provision of services.
+Identify programs of study authorized under the Carl D. Perkins Career and Technical Education Act of 2006 (20 U.S.C.
+2301 et seq.), that support the strategy identified in the Florida Unified Plan under WIOA section 102(b)(1)(E) (WIOA §108(b)(2)).

 The CSCLM local workforce system is geographically comprised of Citrus, Levy and Marion counties.
 This region is a diverse region, which includes very rural areas, small communities, and metro areas.
 This area includes an active commuter pattern especially notable with patterns moving into and out of neighboring areas to the north.
 I-75 is a primary driver for both commuting and for the distribution path and location for manufacturing.
 For this reason, a strong partnership has been forged with region's 6, 7, and 9.
-These four areas work together on talent supply and training development to meet the needs of their employers and to encourage growth of new employment opportunities along the major distribution paths in Florida.
+These four areas work together on talent supply and training development to meet the needs of their businesses and to encourage growth of new employment opportunities along the major distribution paths in Florida.